-Unfortunately, producers may only sell from home.
-This ruling has caused a lot of controversy because there is not bill language to back it up, but the health department has taken a firm stand that that is their interpretation of the law.
+Unfortunately, producers may only sell at their home.
+This ruling has caused a lot of controversy because there is not language in the law to back it up, but the health department has taken a firm stand that that is their interpretation of the law.

-In addition, the “Oklahoma Honey Sales Act” (SB 716) went into effect on July 1st, 2013, which allows small-scale honey producers to sell without much regulation.
+In addition, the “Oklahoma Honey Sales Act” (SB 716) went into effect in 2013, which allows small-scale honey producers to sell without much regulation.

 Baked goods with fresh fruit or meat are not allowed.